-Four donors of \$20,000 provided a year of full support for a first- or second-year doctoral student.
 OUR GUIDING PRINCIPLE: WE ALL HAVE SOMETHING TO GIVE Alumni, parents, and friends who give back to Harvard continue a time-honored partnership across generations.
 A gift is an investment in Harvard's mission and aspirations, an endorsement of its leaders, and a meaningful way to demonstrate appreciation for your experiences, opportunities, and friendships.
 Every gift made through the Harvard College Fund and Graduate School Fund has an impact on life at Harvard today.
 To sustain our excellence, we must work together to increase the number of donors who contribute to Harvard every year.
 We encourage every member of the Harvard community to join us in our efforts.
 1926 The Harvard Fund Council convenes to send the first appeal to College alumni.
 In this first year, 3,261 alumni from over 600 cities in the U.S. and abroad donate nearly \$125,000 to support the College.
 1961 The Harvard College Fund's first coordinated Senior Gift campaign is a resounding success, as nearly one-third of seniors make three-year pledges to express their gratitude to Harvard.
 1979 President Derek Bok announces The Harvard Campaign, the largest capital drive in Harvard University history.
 Among other priorities, it supports Widener Memorial Library.

-GIFTS OF ALL SIZES MAKE A BIG DIFFERENCE AT HARVARD In 2018-19, more than 35,000 individuals contributed immediate-impact gifts through the Harvard College Fund.
+GIFTS OF ALL SIZES MAKE A BIG DIFFERENCE AT HARVARD In 2019-20, more than 30,657 individuals contributed flexible, current-use gifts through the Harvard College Fund